 How do some firms gain a sustainable competitive advantage over industry rivals while others struggle to simply survive?
-How do factors such as a firm's internal and external environment impact the selection and implementation of the strategy?
+How do factors such as a firm's internal and external environment impact their selection and implementation of the strategy?
 How do new firms effectively plan and execute strategies that will enable them to successfully compete against established firms?
-How do some firms align activities to support their chosen strategies while others seem to frequently struggle with alignment issues?
+How do some firms align activities in a manner that supports their chosen strategies while others seem to frequently struggle with issues of alignment?
 These are some examples of the types of questions we will seek to answer in our study of strategic management.
 The course attempts to encourage an integrated, cross-functional perspective to develop analytical and decision-making skills needed to cope with organizational uncertainties and business realities.
 To achieve these objectives, a balance of theory and practice will be applied in the form of textbook readings and forum discussions mixed in with real-life business examples and cases.